-Roger has been Chair of the Bright Futures since its inception in 2005.
+Roger was Chair of the Bright Futures from its inception in 2005 through to 2018.
 He has a diverse background in commercial real estate, community services and as a Baptist minister.
-Roger worked in the highlands of Papua New Guinea for nine years in leadership training and community development for the Baptist Union of Papua New Guinea, was for six years the Manager of the iconic Central Market in Adelaide and has served in key community roles including as Communications Director with Mission Australia (SA Region) and as Senior Minister, Flinders Street Baptist Church.
+Roger worked in the highlands of Papua New Guinea for nine years in leadership training and community development for the Baptist Union of Papua New Guinea.
+His significant commercial experience includes six years as the Manager of the iconic Central Market in Adelaide and he has also served in key community roles as Communications Director with Mission Australia (SA Region) and as Senior Minister, Flinders Street Baptist Church.
 Roger undertakes project monitoring visits on behalf of Bright Futures and volunteers as a mentor with Big Issue Adelaide.

 Jonathan Lee Haakmeester (Treasurer)

 Lee is the owner and principal of Tasman Human Resource Consulting, a South Australian based recruiting and organisational development advisory firm specialising in the IT sector.
 He has held senior practice management and recruitment consulting roles at Hudson (formerly Morgan & Banks) and elsewhere.
 Lee has served on the Board of Bright Futures since 2005 and has significant governance and community service experience through his leadership involvement at Clovercrest Baptist Church.
 Lee has formal qualifications in the areas of Christian ministry and business management.
 He has undertaken project visits on behalf of Bright Futures to Pakistan and in India.